 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
-Clean and polish the shaft sleeve, or replace it if there are nicks or cuts on either end.
+Clean and polish the shaft sleeve (5), or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

 If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.
+Discard the spring centering washer included with the seal.
+It is not used in this applicatrion.

-To ease installation of the seal, lubricate the bellows with water or a very small amount of oil, and apply a drop of light lubricating oil on the precision finished faces.
-Assemble the seal as follows (see Figure 3).
+To ease installation of the seal, lubricate the O.D. of the stationary seat and shaft sleeve with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
+Assemble the seal as follows (see Figure E-3).

-Figure 3.
-S33 Seal Assembly
+Figure E-3.
+25285-853 Seal Assembly